mfpdev/mfp-advanced-adapters-samples/custom-security-checks/social-app-samples/SocialLoginSample/HelloSocialUserAdapter/README.md

 ===

 ## Using HelloSocialUser Adapter
 This is sample adapter to demonstrate the social login security check.
 The adapter has one REST API /hello which protected with scope named socialLogin.
+This adapter can be tested with the following native Android app [SocialLoginApp](../SocialLoginApp/README.md).

 ## Implementation
 The implementation consists of two components: